imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 ###Apache FOP / PDF Report Plugin
-Reports can also be computed during a workflow step.
-To generate a Report during workflow processing ad the following Plugin into the Pluginlist of your model:
+Reports can also be computed during the processing life cycle by adding the following plug-in into the process model:

     org.imixs.workflow.jee.plugins.ReportPlugin

 The Report Plugin can compute dynamic collections of workitems based on a JPQL statement as explained before.
 As the Plugin runs in the phase of workflow processing the current workitem is typical not selectable with JPQL.
-Therefore the Report Plugin replaces the resultset with a new instance of the current workitem if the workitem is included in the resultset.
+Therefore the Report Plugin replaces the result-set with a new instance of the current workitem if the workitem is included in the result-set.

 ## The /report resources DELETE